andrewt0301/static-analysis-course/docs/cpp_job_description.md

 ## Test For Candidates

 Here is the [test](cpp_candidate_test.md) for candidates.
-We use it to evaluate your skills in creating code checkers.
-And it will give you a hint on what we are doing.
+We use it to evaluate your skills in creating code checkers and it will give you a hint on what we are doing.